-• Once the bag has been tied securely, leave it somewhere safe and secure.
-The bag should be left somewhere safe for three days before putting out for collection by your waste company.

-• Put your other household waste out for collection without any delay.
+- Tie the bag when it is almost full and then place it into a second bin bag and tie. - Once the bag has been tied securely, leave it somewhere safe and secure.
+The bag should be left somewhere safe for three days before putting out for collection by your waste company. - Put your other household waste out for collection without any delay.

-Caring for the person who has symptoms of Coronavirus: Important points
+Caring for the person who has symptoms of COVID-19: Important points